symbuzzer/nokia-x2-twrp-based-multibootloader/README.md

 # nokia-x2-twrp-based-multibootloader
 a TWRP Recovery based multibootloader for Nokia X2

-HOW TO COMPILE